awsdocs/aws-cloud9-user-guide/doc_source/tutorial-ruby-sdk.md

 If you are following this tutorial strictly, you will have allowed AWS Cloud9 to create and manage your EC2 instance\.
 If this is the case for you, AWS Cloud9 is also managing temporary credentials for you, so you can skip this step\.

 If this is NOT the case for you, you need to store your credentials within the environment\.
-To do this, follow the instructions in [Calling AWS Services from an Environment in AWS Cloud9](credentials.md), and then return to this topic\.
+To do this, follow the instructions in [Calling AWS services from an environment in AWS Cloud9](credentials.md), and then return to this topic\.

 For additional information, see [Configuring the AWS SDK for Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/developer-guide/setup-config.html) in the *AWS SDK for Ruby Developer Guide*\.